Analyst-Joan/US-Superstore-Sales-Performance/README.md

 ![](Model.JPG)

 ## Data Exploration (EDA)
-With the data now transformed, it’s time to explore the data to analyze ?, in order to provide insights into ?, and Identify opportunities for profitability, in response to the Business need.
+With the data now transformed and cleaned, I proceeded to explore it in order to:

-I approached the analysis by .....
+- Analyze sales performance, profitability, discount patterns, and order volume across product segments, categories, and geographic locations.
+- Provide insights into which product groups and customer segments drive or drain profit.
+- Identify opportunities to improve operational efficiency and maximize profitability, addressing the core business need of uncovering weak areas and guiding strategic decisions.

+I approached the analysis with a structured, insight-driven workflow focused on uncovering profitability patterns and performance gaps across products, segments, and regions.
+Specifically, I:
+- Aggregated key metrics such as Total Sales, Total Profit, Profit Margin, Order Quantity, and Average Discount to assess performance at various business levels.
+- Evaluated profitability trends to identify underperforming product lines and states, with special attention to combinations of high discounts and low or negative profit margins.
+- Implemented interactive slicers in Power BI to enable dynamic filtering and drill-down by: Customer Segment, Product Category, State, and Region.

+This approach enabled a comprehensive and flexible exploration of the dataset, equipping business users with targeted insights for data-driven decision-making.
-The metrics were then .... the following DAX Measures were created:
+The metrics were further refined through the creation of the following custom DAX measures in Power BI to enable more dynamic calculations and comparisons.

 ```
 Target profit Margin = 0.20
 ```